RWS/studio-api-docs/apiconcepts/batchtasks/processing_files_and_application_logic.md

 We continue constructing the XML string for the report by adding the name of the file currently processed, its target language and the date/time at which it was processed.

-We create a **FileReader** object to which we pass the current SDL XLIFF file name as well as our settings object:
+We create a **FileReader** object to which we pass the current SDL XLIFF file name, as well as our settings object:
 # [Configure converter](#tab/tabid-11)
 [!code-csharp[MyCustomBatchTask](code_samples/MyCustomBatchTask.cs#L54-L71 "Configure converter")]
 ***